3 Reasons to Re-think Disinfection Techniques to Fight the Flu

-Keeping surfaces clean and disinfected will help in the containment of hospital-acquired infections.
-Making sure the environmental services staff use bleach or another EPA registered disinfectantflu cleaning are vital for minimizing the spread of infection, but I often see some staff bypassing another critical step.
+Keeping surfaces clean and disinfected will help in the containment of health care-associated infections.
+Making sure the environmental services staff use bleach or another EPA registered disinfectant flu cleaning are vital for minimizing the spread of infection, but I often see some staff bypassing another critical step.
 Always ensure the surface remains wet for the duration of the manufacturer-recommended contact time.

 A strong focus should also be placed on the ICU, where flu patients often pass through.
 Studies have shown the most high-touched objects are the bed rails, call buttons, light switches, side or tray tables, and toilets.² We need to make sure those objects are remaining damp with disinfectant so that the next patient, who may be flu-free, doesn’t get infected as well.

 When concerned about influenza, using bleach or another EPA-registered product with a label claim to kill these pathogens is the best option.
 Ready-to-use, EPA-registered disinfecting wipes, which kill influenza in one minute, are an easy option for staff as they do not need to be diluted before use.
 Ready-to-use products with no dilution or premixing required helps reduce the risk of staff error.

 For patients with confirmed or suspected cases of influenza, minimize their movement within the facility and limit visitors.
 Infected staff should also stay home for 48 hours after the resolution of symptoms.
 Data shows three out of every four workers will not take sick leave and would prefer to go to work.
 Don’t be the hero and don’t put yourself, your colleagues or your patients at risk because as we’ve seen this flu season, it truly is all hands on deck.